 Technical contact: The contact details of the department or technical person in charge with the maintenance of the report, should you need to raise an issue, suggest improvements, or have questions which need further clarification.

 Business glossary terms: Besides a link to your organization’s business glossary, here’s where you should provide a list of terms used in the report and their definitions.
 This could reflect the business term definitions and/or how certain values and totals were calculated, or if any assumptions had to be made.
+If you’d like to learn more best practices, know-how’s and how-to’s on business glossary terms, checkout this Business Glossary Online Course.

 In a separate article I’ll provide you with a free template for the design guidelines of a report which you can use as a baseline and modify it to your own requirements.